 QoS signaling can be used to support a broad range of billing models, based on only a stream of event records from the CMTS.
 Since the gate is in the data path, and since it participates in resource management interactions with an client, resource usage accounting is done by the gate.
 The gate in the CMTS is the appropriate place to do resource accounting, since the CMTS is directly involved in managing resources provided to an client.
 It is also important to do usage accounting in the CMTS to cope with client failures.
 If a client that is involved in an active session crashes, the CMTS MUST detect this and stop usage accounting for the session.
-This can be accomplished using soft state through a resource management refresh message (by having RSVP PATH messages periodically transmitted for an active session), by monitoring the flow of packets along the data path for continuous-media applications, or by other mechanisms (such as station maintenance) performed by the CMTS.
+This can be accomplished by monitoring the flow of packets along the data path for continuous-media applications, or by other mechanisms (such as station maintenance) performed by the CMTS.
 In addition, since the gate retains state for flows that have been authorized by a service-specific Gate Controller, it is used to hold service-specific information related to charging, such as the account number of the subscriber that will pay for the session.
 The policy function in the Gate Controller thus becomes stateless.